 Read it HERE

-A Review of And Never Mind the Watching Ones, by Keffy R. M. Kehrli at Uncanny Magazine
+And Never Mind the Watching Ones, by Keffy R. M. Kehrli at Uncanny Magazine

 There are about a hundred of them in his bedroom when he gets the door open.
 Unlike the glitter frogs in the hall, these ones don’t scatter when they see him.
 He wonders how they get through closed doors and what they’ve been doing in here alone all day.